Unidata/netcdf4-python/README.md

 News
 ----

 3/8/2015: Version 1.1.6 released.
-Minor bug fixes and regressions introduced in 1.1.5, including incorrect handling of UTC offsets in units string by date2num/num2date.
+Minor bug fixes for regressions introduced in 1.1.5, including incorrect handling of UTC offsets in units string by date2num/num2date.
+Datetime instances returned by num2date are now time-zone naive, so python-dateutil is no longer required.

 3/1/2015: Version 1.1.5 released.
 Significant improvements to netcdftime and num2date/date2num - accuracy is now between a millisecond and a microsecond depending